Ohio Valley University: Athletics

 Ohio Valley University (OVU) athletic teams were called the Fighting Scots.
 The university was a member of the National Association of Intercollegiate Athletics (NAIA), competing in the River States Conference (RSC), with competition beginning in the fall of 2021.
 Prior to returning to the NAIA, the Fighting Scots were classified as Division II in the National Collegiate Athletic Association (NCAA) from 1999 to 2021, and had the lowest enrollment of any Division II school in the nation.

 OVU's transition to NCAA Division II began when the school initially left the NAIA in the late 1990s, joining the now-defunct West Virginia Intercollegiate Athletic Conference (WVIAC) in 1999.
 It remained a member of the WVIAC until 2013, when the conference announced its dissolution.
 OVU moved to the Great Midwest Athletic Conference (G-MAC) from 2013 to spring 2021 and entered the conference alongside former WVIAC members Alderson-Broaddus, Davis & Elkins and Salem International.

-OVU competed in 14 intercollegiate varsity sports: Men's sports included baseball, basketball, cross country, golf, soccer, track & field and wrestling; while women's sports included basketball, cross country, golf, soccer, softball, track & field and volleyball.
+OVU competed in 14 intercollegiate varsity sports.
+Men's sports included baseball, basketball, cross country, golf, soccer, track & field and wrestling; women's sports included basketball, cross country, golf, soccer, softball, track & field and volleyball.

 The basketball and volleyball teams held home games in the Snyder Activity Center on South Campus.
 The baseball team played home games at Bennett Stump Field at Parkersburg City Park.
 Soccer and softball games took place on North Campus.

-Fighting Scots teams captured nine conference championships (Men's Golf 2003, 2009 WVIAC; Baseball 2006 WVIAC; Women's Golf 2010 WVIAC; Men's Soccer 2017, 2020–21 G-MAC; Women's Soccer 2017, 2018 G-MAC, 2021 RSC).
+Fighting Scots teams captured nine conference championships (men's golf 2003, 2009 WVIAC; baseball 2006 WVIAC; women's golf 2010 WVIAC; men's soccer 2017, 2020–21 G-MAC; and women's soccer 2017, 2018 G-MAC, 2021 RSC).